-The Certificate of Catholic Practice should be completed by all those applying under criterion 2.
+The Certificate of Catholic Practice (CCP) should be completed by all those applying under criterion 2.
 This means a certificate given by the family's parish priest (or the priest in charge of the church where the family practises) in the form laid down by the Bishops' Conference of England and Wales.
+A Certificate may also be issued by the priest when attendance is interrupted by exceptional circumstances which excuse from the obligation to attend on that occasion or occasions.
+Where there are challenges in obtaining the CCP because of COVID-19 or other reasons, families should contact the school for advice.

 A Common Application Form (CAF) must still be sent to your Local Authority, or completed on line.
 The CAF can be obtained from the School or from the local authority and should be available on the local authority website.
 The Certificate of Catholic Practice is available from the priest at the parish where the family normally worships and is also on the Westminster Diocese website.
-If you do not complete and return these forms by the closing date of: Thursday 31st October 2019.
+If you do not complete and return these forms by the closing date of: Tuesday, 31st October 2023.
 The Governing Body may be unable to consider your application fully and it is unlikely that your son/daughter will be offered a place at the School.
 Applications received after the closing date will be dealt with after the initial allocation process has been completed.
-Notification letters will be sent out by the LA on behalf of the governors on 1st March 2020.
+Notification letters will be sent out by the LA on behalf of the Governors on 1st March 2024.
+A copy of this is available in the appendix.